CamilleGirou/ML_course/README.md

 This function takes an initial horoscope prediction (from the initial dataset, in generak from a test set independent from the training set).
 It returns the initial horoscope predictions extended by a certain number (controlled by the argument *next_words*) of new predicted words which form the artificially generated horoscope.

-### **Step 3: Test of the text generation model**

-This step consists in implemented the above model for an arbitrarly choosen sign to check the execution and evaluate the results of the generative functions introduced previously.
+Then, we implement the above model for an arbitrarly choosen sign to check the execution and evaluate the results of the generative functions introduced previously.

-If the model is consider satisfying, the last step would be to implement a global horoscope generator function.
+As the model is consider satisfying, the last step is to implement a global horoscope generator function.

+### **Step 3: Global horoscope prediction function**

+**Global function 1**

+With this function, the previously defined functions are grouped together.
+We  just have to choose the sign we want to predict the horoscope for and the number of words we want to generate.

+**Global function(s) 2: One can also prefer using 2 separate functions: one to build and train the model and one to predict.**

+We create two new functions to re-use a trained model if we want to make several predictions for the same size and sign.

+It is particularly usefull since the computational time required for the model to be trained is quite long.

+The first function build and train the model.
+The second one generate and display the prediction.

+### **Step 4: Examples of predicted horoscope**

+**First Example**

 We can display an example for the sign Aries, we choose to generate 100 additional words.
 We have the following result:

 **Original sentence :**